Stadiums of AFC Ajax: 1934–1996: De Meer

-1934–1996: Olympisch Stadion
+1930–1996: Olympisch Stadion

 During the time at De Meer, the Olympic Stadium in Amsterdam played an important role for the club as well.
 Initially serving as grounds for matches with an attendance of 20.000 or higher, it was also used when artificial lighting was necessary.
 Although the stadium was never in possession of the club, a multi-functional facility and not football specific grounds, many important matches were contested there.

-In 1921, the city of Amsterdam were permitted to host the Olympic games, in turn appointing architect Jan Wils to build a new stadium.
+In 1921, the city of Amsterdam were permitted to host the Olympic Games, in turn appointing architect Jan Wils to build a new stadium.
 The Capital already had a stadium that could facilitate 24.700 people, which was built in 1911, however lacking a proper running track.
 The stadium, located in Amsterdam-Zuid was expanded upon.
-The permanent home ground for cross town rivals FC Blauw-Wit, the stadium was sporadically used by Ajax as well.
+The permanent home ground for cross town rivals Blauw-Wit, the stadium was sporadically used by Ajax as well.

 Following competition in terms of capacity provided by the completion of De Kuip in Rotterdam in 1937, two additional concrete rings were added to expand the capacity of the stadium, raising its total capacity from 34.000 to 64.000 people.
 The two main reasons for Ajax to use the Stadium was for its capacity, as well as for lighting purposes.
 Booking the stadium would prove to be problematic for Ajax, with Blauw-Wit and DWS as permanent tenants.

-The most notable match held at the stadium for Ajax, is arguably the Round of 16 match of the Europa Cup I against Liverpool F.C. in 1966. known as De Mistwedstrijd, Ajax would go on to defeat the reigning English champions 5–1, while playing in thick fog.
+The most notable match held at the stadium for Ajax, is arguably the Round of 16 match of the European Cup against Liverpool in 1966.
+Known as De Mistwedstrijd, Ajax would go on to defeat the reigning English champions 5–1, while playing in thick fog.

 1996–Present: Johan Cruyff Arena (Amsterdam Arena)

 In 1996, Ajax moved to a new home ground in the southeast of the city known as the Amsterdam Arena, since 2018 renamed as the Johan Cruyff Arena.
 The stadium was built by the Amsterdam city authority at a cost of $134 million.
 The Arena has a retractable roof and set a trend for other modern stadiums built in Europe in the following years.
 In the Netherlands, the Arena earned a reputation for a terrible grass pitch caused by the removable roof that, even when open, takes away too much sunlight and fresh air.
-During the 2008–2009 season groundstaff introduced an artificial lighting system that has finally reduced this problem considerably.

-The stadium has its own single rail train stop in the Halte Amsterdam ArenA.
+During the 2008–2009 season, groundstaff introduced an artificial lighting system that finally reduced this problem considerably.
+The stadium has its own single rail train stop in the Halte Amsterdam ArenA and has a metro stop as well.

 The much-loved De Meer stadium was torn down and the land was sold to the city council.
 A residential neighbourhood now occupies the area.
 The letters AJAX, of the old stadium are nowadays in place on the façade of the entrance at the Johan Cruyff Arena.

-From the start of the 2018-2019 season the stadium was renamed after the legendary player Johan Cruyff who died in 2016.
+From the start of the 2018-2019 season, the stadium was renamed after the legendary player Johan Cruyff who died in 2016.
 The new name is the Johan Cruyff Arena.
 Nowadays the capacity is 55,865.